ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 #### Request Message

 The following snippet is taken from a sample request recorded during the EPR projectathon in September 2020.
-Some elements were ommitted to increase readability.
-The raw request file may be found **[here](../Auth_samples/09_ArtifactResolve_raw.xml)**.
+Some elements are omitted to increase readability.
+The raw request file may be found
+**[here](../Auth_samples/09_ArtifactResolve_raw.xml)**.

 The *ArtifactResolve* conveys the following information to be set by the primary system: